Instagram: Maria Tureaud

 Mini-Event Editor ✓

 Maria is one half Tolkien, one half Captain Kirk.
 She began writing fan fiction in high school and hasn't looked back since; not even when university forced her to write fancier shmancier things.
-Though she double majored in English Literature and Philosophy, Maria discovered a love for editing.
-She is also a YA and Adult writer, Blogger, Tweeter, and Writetuber.
-With twelve years freelance developmental editing under her belt, and a strange penchant for query writing, she strives to break down the doors, change conversations, and polish manuscripts until they shine.
+Though she double-majored in English Literature and Philosophy, Maria discovered a love for editing.
+She is also an MG, YA, and Adult writer.
+Her MG debut, THE LAST HOPE IN HOPETOWN, releases Fall of 2022 from Little, Brown and Company/Hachette.
+With fourteen years freelance developmental editing under her belt, and a strange penchant for query writing, she strives to break down the doors, change conversations, and polish manuscripts until they shine.

-I’m changing things up a bit for 2020, and narrowing my MSWL to the following genres:
+I’m changing things up a bit for 2022, and opening my MSWL to the following genres:

-- Historical Fiction (including gothic—ghosties, ghouls, paranormal—alternate history/fantasy, steampunk, etc).
+- Adult Historical Fiction.
 Word to the wise…I’m a history aficionado, and if I’m unfamiliar with a certain era, I will research to ensure accuracy.
 My favorite historical periods include the Viking Age, the Restoration Period, and the late 1700’s.
 I would like to see untold/rarely told stories (no Anne Boleyn, Marie Antoinette, etc.), and any manuscript that throws a spotlight on underrepresented groups of any era.
+Philippa Gregory and Anya Seton are two of my favorite Historical Fiction authors.

-- Horror.
+- Adult, Young Adult, and Middle Grade HORROR.
 But let me be clear—no slasher/gore bonanzas.
 I’m not looking for shock value.
-I want hair-raising, sleep with the light on feels that leave me in a state of panic (I’m the toughest person to scare, so anyone who can do this is my new idol.
+I want hair-raising, sleep with the light on feels that leave me in a state of panic (I’m the toughest person to scare, so anyone who can do this is my new idol).
+Think Parting The Veil, Mexican Gothic, The Year Of The Witching, City of Ghosts.

 - #ownvoices (As an immigrant, this is very dear to my heart)